 Getting the right quantities added to the calculator will require a lot of attention.
 A simple copy-paste job could work, but in most cases, you must manually adjust the quantities for each ingredient to get the best results.

-Here is what the calorie calculator should look like after making the correct adjustments:
+Here is what the calorie calculator should look like after making the correct adjustments manually:

 Overall, Verywell Fit is a great resource and can be used quite easily to calculate total calories from a recipe, but you will need to get things done with a certain attention to detail.
 Otherwise, you risk getting very inaccurate results.